NY-Daystar/Doppler/README.md

 2. Extract zip on your computer

 3. Launch `Doppler.exe`

     - The project ask you to choose a folder in your computer to rename files.
     - It will list folder files and submit several renaming.
     - After choosing one the application rename files automatically

+4. You will need to download FFMPEG from this link https://www.gyan.dev/ffmpeg/builds/#release-builds
+   or download now with this link : https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.zip

 ## Setup project